Mali rushes to contain Ebola outbreak, Liberia signals progress

 But officials said there were no plans to close the border, even though the nurse had been infected by a man who arrived from Guinea.

-President Ibrahim Boubacar Keïta urged the World Health Organisation (WHO) and health services in Mali and neighbouring states to set up a permanent information exchange to improve awareness about public health and hygiene.
+President Ibrahim Boubacar Keïta urged the World Health Organization (WHO) and health services in Mali and neighboring states to set up a permanent information exchange to improve awareness about public health and hygiene.

 Fueling hope of progress in containing the disease, Liberian President Ellen Johnson Sirleaf said she would not seek to extend a state of emergency imposed in August.